 In principle, residents and non-resident entities having a PE in Turkey are obligated to be registered for all taxes in Turkey (e.g. CIT, VAT, WHT, stamp tax) and file annual CIT returns.

-The last date of submission of the CIT return is the 30th day of the fourth month following the fiscal year end.
+The last date of submission of the CIT return is the 30th day of the fourth month following the fiscal year-end.
 This date will be 30 April if CIT returns are filed on a calendar-year basis.
-However, due to Covid-19 outbreak, the deadline of CIT tax return is postponed to June 1st, 2020.

 Payment of tax

 Taxable income is declared on a quarterly-basis as advance tax on the 17th day of the second month following each quarter, and corresponding tax is payable on the 17th day of the same period.
 Advance CIT paid is offset against the final (i.e. fiscal year-end) CIT calculated in the annual CIT return.